 However, some still doubt that oatmeal should be included on a gluten free diet.
-For those of you still unsure if certified gluten free oatmeal is safe for celiacs & others with gluten sensitivity, these study results should help.
+For those of you still unsure if certified gluten free, purity protocol oatmeal is safe for celiacs and others with gluten sensitivity, these study results should help.

 Adding a healthy bowl of gluten free oatmeal to your breakfast options, oatmeal crisp and oatmeal cookies to your dessert choices, and oat flour to your scones and breads can dramatically increase not only the nutrition in your diet, but also your happiness while sticking to it.

-The Canadian Celiac Associate (CCA) recently reacted to the news that General Mills is introducing “gluten free” Cheerios to Canada, but they are made with mechanically or optically sorted oats, not with purity protocol oats.
-Here is an excerpt from their position statement recommending that celiacs NOT eat these Cheerios or any other products made with sorted oats:
+When General Mills first sought to introduce so-called “gluten free” Cheerios in Canada (made with mechanically or optically sorted oats, not purity protocol oats), the Canadian Celiac Associate (CCA) reacted to the news with this position statement recommending that celiacs NOT eat these Cheerios or any other products made with sorted oats: